 An intricate piling design was undertaken and executed to support the tall, slender structure, with approximately 70 piles bored at a depth of 14m.
 Pile caps were integrated into the ground floor raft slab, which due to the small footprint, required co-ordination of 7 different structural finished ground floor levels (including the lift pit).

 The superstructure consists of full loadbearing precast panels that are tied with dowels to the Deltacore precast flooring system.
 External balconies and internal scissor stairs were also precast and installed as part of each level’s structural cycle.
-Each of these elements and the co-ordinated installation regime assisted in achieving exceptionally quick floor cycle times.
+Each of these elements and the co-ordinated installation regime assisted in achieving exceptionally quick floor cycle times, which led to Practical Completion being achieved 1 month ahead of program.